New documentary takes aim at disgraced Prince Andrew: ‘Runt of the litter’

 Unlike his older brother Charles, who was more studious and serious, Andrew was roguish and doted upon by his parents.

 Yet, that didn’t seem to dampen his spirit.
 Andrew served in the Navy, fought in the Falklands and earned a reputation upon his return as a ladies’ man as headlines followed his romantic exploits.
-His marriage to Sarah Ferguson further added to his popularity, despite criticism of the monetization of their royal status.
-Until the relationship quickly soured and his behaviour became more controversial.
+His marriage to Sarah Ferguson further added to his popularity, despite criticism of the monetisation of their royal status, until the relationship quickly soured and his behaviour became more controversial.

 The palace staff had a firsthand view.